mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group creates a Commit message and the corresponding Welcome message at the same time, by taking the following steps:

-* Verify that the committed list of proposals is valid as specified in
+* Verify that the list of proposals to be committed is valid as specified in
   {{proposal-list-validation}}.

 * Construct an initial Commit object with the `proposals`